hexxone/audiorbits/README.md

 To see how it works exactly take a look at the code in "js/weas.js".

+And don't forget it depends on the web worker "js/worker/weasWorker.js".

 ### WEWWA (Wallpaper Engine Web Wallpaper Adapter)